Georg Bruchmüller: Early life

 In 1897 and 1898, Bruchmüller served as a battery commander in Fußartillerie-Regiment Nr.
 3 in the Fortress of Mainz.
 Next, he commanded a battery in the Lehr-Bataillon (Demonstration Battalion) of the Royal Prussian Fußartillerie-Schießschule (Foot Artillery Firing School) in Jüterbog from 1901 to 1902.
 During this time, he worked with one of the instructors at the Fußartillerie-Schießschule, Hauptmann Arthur Bilse, a heavy artillery specialist.
 (Bilse, when General der Fußartillerie 15, was killed in action on New Year's Day 1916, at Les Baraques France.)
 In 1908, Bruchmüller was promoted to major and assigned to write the tactical manual for foot artillery.

-In 1913 he was thrown from his horse and subsequently suffered a nervous breakdown.
-He was medically discharged as a lieutenant colonel, but with major's pay.
+On 14 September 1909, Bruchmüller was appointed commander of the 2nd Battalion of the Foot Artillery Regiment “von Hindersin” (1st Pomeranian) No. 2.
+He gave up this command on 30 September 1912 and then acted as a teacher at the foot artillery shooting school.
+Due to health problems (diabetes), he was medically discharged on 30 September 1913 and placed at disposal (z.
+D.; de facto retired) as a lieutenant colonel, but with major's pay.